ashcasmir/kind-parsley/src/pages/index.md

         image_alt: Feature 1 placeholder image
         media_position: right
         media_width: sixty
-      - title: Competing against Friends to
+      - title: Competing against Friends
         content: >-
           Friends are an integral part of our life, a true friend can motivate you to achieve your goals.
 With Your Goal, you can set goals with your